Being sick is no fun.

 When you are healthy and fit in your home country and preparing for your trip its very easy to think “I don’t need travel insurance”.
 Traveling is relatively expensive to start with but it becomes even worse if you get sick and are hit with a whopping bill for medical costs.
 Travel insurance not only protects you from these costs but can help you get the care you need by recommending a clinic or having a doctor sent to you.
 And, especially important to the solo traveler, most insurance plans will send someone to your side if you are hospitalized.

-Here’s my analysis in detail as to why travel insurance is a must and, what many people find helpful, a cost benefit comparison of two companies.
-Going Alone?
+Here’s my analysis in detail as to why travel insurance is a must and how to buy it: Going Alone?
 Travel Insurance is a Must.